mangalam-research/wed/tech_notes.rst

 deletes the data structure of the document being edited.
 I do not know of a good explanation for the leak.

 ..
 LocalWords:  contenteditable MutationObserver MutationObservers
 ..
-LocalWords:  keydown keypress javascript jQuery util
+LocalWords:  keydown keypress javascript jQuery util contextmenu
 ..
-LocalWords:  InputTrigger
+LocalWords:  InputTrigger wed's prepended xml lang keyup sendkeys